Angelo Cataldi: WIP Morning Show

 Despite generally being seen as a critic of Philadelphia athletes, Cataldi has held events in support of players.
 In 1992, Cataldi organized an event known as "Honk for Herschel" encouraging Eagles fans to gather at Veterans Stadium and honk their car in support of signing free agent running back Herschel Walker.
 In 1993, Cataldi organized a 2,000 person event known as "Rally for Reggie" to encourage Reggie White to re-sign with the Eagles.
 In July 2008, Cataldi launched a campaign to get Phillies' outfielder Pat Burrell into the 2008 MLB All-Star Game.
 Despite organizing an event where pre-selected fans spent more than 50 hours voting for Pat Burrell at Citizens Bank Park, Burrell was not named to the team.

 During his tenure on the air, Cataldi has frequently received calls from Philadelphia politicians including former Pennsylvania Governor Ed Rendell, the late U.S. Senator Arlen Specter, former U.S. Congressman Patrick Murphy and former City Councilman Al Taubenberger.
 When then-Senator Barack Obama was running for president in 2008, he called into Cataldi's show twice to try and win over Pennsylvania voters in the presidential primary.

-The WIP Morning Show is also known for having a number of continuous, passionate callers including Kenny from the Dirty 30, Butch from Manayunk and Eagles Shirley.
+The WIP Morning Show is also known for having a number of frequent and engaged callers including Kenny from the Dirty 30, Butch from Manayunk and Eagles Shirley.

 Cataldi has been praised for his strong stance against athletes accused of domestic violence including Brett Myers and Odubel Herrera.
 He suggested that fans protest outside of Citizens Bank Park to call on the Phillies to release Herrera, who was arrested on charges of domestic violence.

 Cataldi co-authored The Great Philadelphia Sports Debate with fellow WIP host Glen Macnow in 2004.
 The Broadcast Pioneers of Philadelphia inducted Cataldi into their Hall of Fame in 2012.
 That same year, Cataldi was a finalist for the National Association of Broadcasters' Major Market Personality award.

 On October 6, 2021, at 8:00 AM, Angelo Cataldi announced that he would retire from WIP radio following the conclusion of the 2022 Philadelphia Eagles season.
 In his final year on the air, the Phillies made the World Series and the Eagles made Super Bowl LVII.
 Catladi's final show occurred on February 17, 2023 and featured special guests including former Pennsylvania Governor Ed Rendell and video messages from legendary Philadelphia sports figures including Eagles general manager Howie Roseman, former Eagle's coaches Doug Pederson and Andy Reid, former Phillie's manager Charlie Manuel and former Villanova men's basketball coach Jay Wright.

 At 10:00 AM, Cataldi signed off one final time saying "I mocked every athlete who said this when they retire, and I’m going to close by saying it myself — it’s time for me to go, Philadelphia.
 I need to spend more time with my family.
 Thank you all for an amazing run.
 Goodbye."